fadc80/karma-sonarqube-reporter/README.md

 firefox.54.0.0.linux.0.0.0.xml
 ```

-The report files' schema is defined on the [Sonarqube Generic Test Data][4] page.
+The report files' schema is defined on the [SonarQube Generic Test Data][4] page.

 Now add the following property to your `sonar-project.properties`: